JohnPevien/prompts-collection/README.md

 # Code Prompts Collection

-A modern web application built with React, TypeScript, and Vite that displays a searchable collection of prompts.
+A modern web application built with React, TypeScript, and Vite that displays a searchable collection of prompts from JSON files.

 # React + TypeScript + Vite